Applying clock comparison methods to pulsar timing observations

 \subsection{Variances}

-Different variances have been proposed to describe the amount of variation in a given residual series $x$ with a total time span of $T$ for time steps of $\tau$.
-Two prominent ones are the Allan \citep{Allan-1966} and more recently the parabolic variance \citep{Vernotte-2016}, which we summarize here.
+Different variances have been proposed to describe the amount of variation in a given residual series $x$ with a total time span $T$ for time steps $\tau$.
+The two prominent ones are the Allan \citep{Allan-1966} and more recently the parabolic variance \citep{Vernotte-2016}, which we summarize here.